Site Overlay

 Transition to hospice: Help manage the transition to hospice care, ensuring it is a seamless process and that both the patient and their family receive additional support.

-Symptom management: Address and manage complex symptoms such as pain, nausea, or shortness of breath, which can be caused by both the illness and surgical interventions.
+Symptom management: Address and manage complex symptoms, such as pain, nausea, or shortness of breath, that may be caused by the illness and by surgical interventions.

 Surgical intervention and planning: Use surgical knowledge to provide palliative procedures that relieve symptoms or improve function, and to manage symptoms in patients with both surgical and medical conditions.

-Coordinating care: Work closely with other specialists, such as oncologists, to ensure a holistic approach to care and to help patients and families navigate the complexities of advanced illness.
+Coordinating care: Work closely with other specialists, such as oncologists, to ensure a holistic approach and help patients and families navigate the complexities of advanced illness.

-Advanced care planning: Facilitate discussions about treatment options, patient goals, and advance directives, helping patients and families make informed decisions about end-of-life care.
+Advanced care planning: Facilitate discussions about treatment options, patient goals, and advance directives to help patients and families make informed decisions about end-of-life care.

 Patient and family support: Provide emotional and spiritual support by addressing psychosocial needs and fostering open communication between the patient, family, and the entire care team.